No Other Choice: Filming

+Soundtrack

+The film's soundtrack includes classical, Korean pop ballads, and American soul music.
+The opening credits and the first few minutes of the opening scene feature Mozart's Piano Concerto No. 23.
+"Redpepper Dragonfly" by Cho Yong-pil, "Let's Walk On" by Kim Chang-wan, and "Le badinage" by Marin Marais feature in the film.

 Release

 In June 2025, Neon acquired North American distribution rights to No Other Choice, with Mubi taking rights to the film in the U.K., Ireland, Latin America, Spain, Turkey, the SAARC, Australia, New Zealand and the Benelux, the latter in association with its subsidiary Cinéart.
 According to CJ ENM and Moho Film, the film was pre-sold to over 200 countries around the world, including North America, the UK, France, Germany, and Japan.
 It surpasses the pre-sale record of 192 countries held by Park Chan-wook's 2022 film Decision to Leave.

-The film had its world premiere in the main competition of the 82nd Venice International Film Festival on 29 August 2025.
-It had its North American premiere on 5 September 2025 at the 2025 Toronto International Film Festival, where Lee Byung-hun received a Special Tribute Award at the TIFF Tribute Awards event.
-It was also screened in the Special Presentations section at the 2025 Cinéfest Sudbury International Film Festival, Sudbury, Ontario, on 17 September 2025.
+The film had its world premiere in the main competition of the 82nd Venice International Film Festival on August 29, 2025.
+It had its North American premiere on September 5, 2025, at the 2025 Toronto International Film Festival, where Lee Byung-hun received a Special Tribute Award at the TIFF Tribute Awards event.
+It was also screened in the Special Presentations section at the 2025 Cinéfest Sudbury International Film Festival, Sudbury, Ontario, on September 17, 2025.

-It opened the 30th Busan International Film Festival on 17 September 2025, where both Lee Byung-hun and Son Ye-jin were honoured with the "Actors' house", a special career retrospective.
-Theatrical release in South Korea followed on 24 September, by CJ Entertainment.
+It opened the 30th Busan International Film Festival on September 17, 2025, where both Lee and Son Ye-jin were honoured with the "Actors' house", a special career retrospective.
+Theatrical release in South Korea followed on September 24, by CJ Entertainment.
+The film was screened in IMAX theaters in South Korea, while in the United States, a one-night screening was held on December 8.

-On 4 October 2025, No Other Choice was presented in Galas and special presentations section and Spotlight on Korea at the 2025 Vancouver International Film Festival.
-It had its US premiere at the Main Slate of 2025 New York Film Festival on 12 October 2025.
-On 14 October, the film competed in the 58th Sitges Film Festival in the Oficial Fantàstic Competició section, vying for the various awards given in the section.
-It is presented in the Galas section of the 2025 BFI London Film Festival on 15 October 2025, and will also be screened as a late addition to the Adelaide Film Festival on 24 October, and in the Special Presentations of the 61st Chicago International Film Festival on 25 October 2025.
+On October 4, 2025, No Other Choice was presented in the "Galas & Special Presentations" and "Spotlight on Korea" sections at the 2025 Vancouver International Film Festival.
+It had its US premiere at the Main Slate of 2025 New York Film Festival on October 12, 2025.
+On October 14, the film competed in the 58th Sitges Film Festival in the Oficial Fantàstic Competició section, vying for the various awards given in the section.
+It was presented in the Galas section of the 2025 BFI London Film Festival on October 15, 2025, and would also be screened as a late addition to the Adelaide Film Festival on October 24, and in the Special Presentations of the 61st Chicago International Film Festival on October 25, 2025.

-It will be screened in Masters section of the 2025 Stockholm International Film Festival on November 12, 2025, and in 'From The Festivals - 2025' section of the 56th International Film Festival of India in November 2025.
+It was screened in the Masters section of the 2025 Stockholm International Film Festival on November 12, 2025, and in the "From the Festivals – 2025" section of the 56th International Film Festival of India in November 2025.